 Student mental health is a growing concern everywhere.
 And no student should ever feel alone with their mental health.

 A 2021 report by UCAS showed that the number of UK students reporting a mental health condition has risen by 450% in the last decade.
 Clearly, we need to take action to address the growing student mental health concerns.

-University Mental Health Day, which this year falls on the 3rd of March, aims to gather the university community to make mental health a university-wide priority—and create ongoing change to the future of student mental health.
+University Mental Health Day, which next falls on the 14th March 2024, aims to gather the university community to make mental health a university-wide priority—and create ongoing change to the future of student mental health.

 There are over two million students studying in UK universities.
 It’s a time of unique pressure—people may be living away from home for the first time, they may worry that their studies will define the rest of their lives, and they may find themselves relying on substances to deal with these pressures.

 On top of this, we’re currently experiencing the after-effects of an unprecedented pandemic.
 Students had most of their social lives pulled from under them for months on end, and this has had some drastic impacts.

 Whether you're a student or part of the university team, University Mental Health Day is a great way to show your support and strive for action on student mental health.
 The campaign has a range of helpful resources and you can find further information on the UMHD website.
 Here are some ways you can get involved for yourself:

 If you're worried about your own, or someone else's mental health at university, know that you're not alone.
 There are various avenues of support available, which we've listed below.

 University support - Each university will have different support services available.
 If you've been struggling, reach out and see what it is your university provides.
 Many universities provide counselling services free of charge.
 It might seem daunting to reach out and ask for help, but sometimes getting things off your chest can help you to reframe your perspective and work through your emotions.